Clemastine Fumarate Tablets

 Medical Editor: John P. Cunha, DO, FACOEP

 Clemastine fumarate is an antihistamine is used to relieve symptoms of nasal allergies, including sneezing, runny nose, itching, and watery eyes.
-This medication is available over-the-counter.
-Common side effects include drowsiness, dizziness, headache, constipation, stomach upset, blurred vision, trouble walking/clumsiness, or dry mouth/nose/throat may occur.
-These effects may decrease as your body adjusts to the medication.
+Clemastine fumarate is available in generic and over-the-counter versions.
+Common side effects of clemastine fumarate include drowsiness, dizziness, headache, constipation, stomach upset, blurred vision, trouble walking/clumsiness, or dry mouth/nose/throat may occur.
+These side effects of clemastine fumarate may decrease as your body adjusts to the medication.

 The recommended starting dose is 1.34 mg (1/2 tablet) twice daily.
 Clemastine fumarate tablets are recommended for the dermatologic indications at the 2.68 mg dosage level only.
 The maximum recommended dosage is 2.68mg three times daily.
 Clemastine fumarate may interact with MAO inhibitors.
 Tell your doctor all medications and supplements you use.
 During pregnancy, clemastine fumarate should be used only if recommended by your doctor.
 Consult your doctor before breastfeeding.

 Our clemastine fumarate Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.